HomeArticlesHow ToCalories for Weight Loss

 Your calorie target is only part of the picture.
 Macronutrient distribution determines how much of the weight you lose is fat versus muscle.

 Set protein first.
-Research consistently shows that higher protein intake during a calorie deficit preserves lean muscle mass.
-Target 1.6–2.2 g per kg of bodyweight.
-For a 70 kg person, that is 112–154 g of protein per day.
-Since protein provides 4 kcal per gram, 130 g of protein accounts for 520 kcal.
+Research consistently shows higher protein intake during a deficit preserves lean muscle mass.
+Target 1.6 to 2.2 g per kg of bodyweight.
+For a 70 kg person, that's 112 to 154 g of protein a day.
+Protein provides 4 kcal per gram, so 130 g works out to 520 kcal.

-Fill remaining calories with carbohydrates.
-Carbohydrates provide 4 kcal per gram and are the preferred fuel for high-intensity exercise.
-Subtract your protein and fat calories from your daily target to find your carb allowance.
+Fill the rest with carbohydrates.
+Carbs provide 4 kcal per gram and are the preferred fuel for high-intensity exercise.
+Subtract protein and fat calories from your daily target to find your carb allowance.

 • Protein: 130 g × 4 = 520 kcal